 - The wound is producing a smell

-- Person is feeling unwell or has a fever
+- The person is feeling unwell or has a fever

 - There is yellowing or blackening around the wound

-In any case, if you are concerned at all, do not hesitate to follow up with their doctor.
+If you are concerned in any way, do not hesitate to follow up with a doctor.

-Skin tears and wounds are a serious matter for older people.
-It’s very wise to put preventative measures in place to help with this but more importantly, always address wounds from bumps and falls promptly and safely to prevent any further issues arising from them.
+In summary, skin tears and wounds can be a serious matter for older people.
+It is wise to put preventative measures in place to help them from occurring, as well as understanding the correct way to address any accidents promptly and safely to avoid further complications arising.

-The caring Vital Home Health Services team can provide wound management including management of complex wounds as part of a range of services.
-If you are looking for care for a loved one, you can find out more about our services here.
+The Vital Home Health Services team can provide wound management support, including complex wounds, as part of a range of services.
+If you are looking to care for a loved one, you can find out more about our services here.